decay88/BlackNET/README.md

 5. Create a database and name it [ blacknet ]
 6. Import blacknet.sql for database structure
 7. Change the data in config.php
+8. Change blacknet files and folders permission to 7777

 ## Default Login Data
 Username : admin